pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 The Year 1 Execution Plan is structured around four quarterly phases: Q1 (Launch & Stabilization), Q2 (Growth & Optimization), Q3 (Scale & Diversify), and Q4 (Consolidate & Plan).
 Each quarter builds systematically on the previous, creating exponential growth through compounding systems, processes, relationships, and market presence.

 Success in Year 1 requires maintaining focus on three core objectives: **Revenue Growth**, **Operational Excellence**, and **Foundation Building**.
 Every decision, every system, every relationship built in Year 1 will compound over the next 364 years.
-This is not just about building a businessâ€”it's about building a Legacy.
+This is not just about building a business—it's about building a Legacy.

 ## 39.1 Q1: Launch & Stabilization